byronbytes/NoLexa/README.md

 ## Why?
-It's for certain that no one really likes Amazon Alexa.
-Many news articles show that it listens on your conversations without your knowledge, and has been proven true.
-There has never been a real way to disable Alexa using the software.
+No one likes Amazon Alexa.
+It's been proven multiple times that Alexa listens to your conversations without your knowledge or consent.
+There is no complete way to disable Alexa via the software.
+This is where NoLexa comes in handy.

+Here's a story on why I developed this.
+My mom is an avid hater against Alexa, and even went to drill out the microphone in the FireTV to prevent Alexa from listening into conversations.
+With research, there is no complete way to remove Alexa, even the Amazon Fire Toolbox only disables it, and not fully removes it.

 ## Credits
 https://github.com/quamotion/madb